tldr-pages/tldr/pages/common/git-log.md

 > Show a history of commits.

-- Show a history of commits:
+- Show the sequence of commits starting from the current one, in reverse chronological order:

 `git log`